ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 ------------------------------------------------

-# Publications
+# Publications and preprints

-No publications yet.
+- [On duality of certain GKZ hypergeometric systems](https://arxiv.org/abs/1910.04039), with Lev Borisov and Chengxi Wang, arXiv:1910.04039.

 ------------------------------------------------